raydtutto/harvard-cs50x-2024/src/week_1/04_shorts_conditional_statements.md

 - The ternary operator (?:) is mostly a cute trick, but is useful for writing trivially short conditional branches.
 Be familiar with it, but know that you won’t need to write it if you don’t want to.

+---

+## Summary

 > ***if (and if-else, and if-else if-…-else)***

-> - Use Boolean expressions to make decisions.
+Use Boolean expressions to make decisions.
->

 > ***switch***

-> - Use discrete cases to make decisions.
+Use discrete cases to make decisions.
->

 > ***?:***

-> - Use to replace a very simple if-else to make your
-> code look fancy.
+Use to replace a very simple if-else to make your code look fancy.